Moustafa-E/Lilly-placement-assessment/DOCUMENTATION.md

 + pt 2: Can make a simple form that sends the name of the medicine to the get_single_med endpoint.
     - Can reuse displayAllMedicines but only send an array containing a single object.
 Will rename it to displayMedicines for clarity.
+    (since I'm spending a lot of time on this I'll leave it there and move on)

 # Objective 2: A data engineer had some issues migrating data, leaving some gaps in our database.
 How can you ensure that the frontend handles missing/invalid data returned from the APIs without crashing?